dashpay/platform/packages/dashmate/README.md

 The `reindex` command rebuilds the block chain index using the downloaded block data.

-Sometimes you need to run a reindex for your core container.
-This may be necessary if you import new private keys or if your core data has become corrupted.
-The `reindex` command puts your node into the reindex mode.

 It modifies the configuration, runs the core container in `reindex=1` mode, waits until it fully resynces, and returns it to the normal mode.

 The process is interactive (shows progress) and can be interrupted any time, but you cannot start your configuration until the resync is fully complete.